kapow-games/documentation/source/includes/_client-api.md

 Parameter | Description
 --------- | -----------
-playerId | The identifier of the player whose information you want to retrieve.
+playerId | Identifier of the player whose information you want to retrieve.

 ### Player
 > Sample Player Object: